-If there are any concerns about a child prior to them entering nursery, the SENCO or class teacher will meet and discuss these needs with the health visitor.
+If there are any concerns about a child prior to them entering nursery, the SENCO or class teacher will meet and discuss these needs with the health visitor and/or parents.

 All children with SEND will be identified and assessed as early as possible.

 It is the class teacher’s responsibility to liaise with the SENCO regarding any concerns about a pupil.

 Pupil’s not making expected progress will be discussed by the class teacher and SLT at a pupil progress meeting, pupils will then be referred to the SENCO.

 The SENCO will identify all pupils whose level of progress is significantly below that of their peers, (at least 2 years behind age related expectations).

 The SENCO will consult with parents to put pupils on the school SEN register.

 Class teachers will monitor progress and complete a PIP (Pupil Intervention Plan).